-In general, the council should be alert to threats to any of the areas listed.
+In general, the Council should be alert to threats to any of the areas listed.
 These have been outlined in the previous section.
-Where development has to be curtailed an alternative course of action should be suggested if appropriate, eg. the possibility of a co-operative scheme on a different piece of land.
-In the case of recreational building clustered development, separated by natural areas, should be favoured.
+Where development has to be curtailed an alternative course of action should be suggested if appropriate, e.g. the possibility of a co-operative scheme on a different piece of land.